Saussky/OzSkate/obsidian/OzSkate Todo's.md

 	- Hiding admin page
 - Hosting, don't need to wait till it's done, can be worked on incrementally
 - Extensive filters, optional modal?
+	- Check other online aggregators for filter ideas
 - UI
 - Email notifications for price drops
 - Updating products the least computationally expensive way